 Q: What activities are included under this permit?

-Q: Does this permit include regulatory visits by the agencies?
+Q: Does this permit allow regulatory visits by the agencies?

 A: Absolutely not.
-Field visits covered under this agreement are not associated with regulatory activity.
+Field visits covered under this agreement are not associated with any regulatory activity.

 Q: How will this impact my property?